Notes on Judges chapter 12

 (Holts Summit, MO)

-Judges 12:1, KJV: And the men of Ephraim gathered themselves together, and went northward, and said unto Jephthah, Wherefore passedst thou over to fight against the children of Ammon, and didst not call us to go with thee? we will burn thine house upon thee with fire. said, Nay;
+Judges 12:1, KJV: And the men of Ephraim gathered themselves together, and went northward, and said unto Jephthah, Wherefore passedst thou over to fight against the children of Ammon, and didst not call us to go with thee? we will burn thine house upon thee with fire.

 The men of Ephraim had done almost the same thing with Gideon some years earlier (Judges 8:2) when Gideon was in battle against the Midianites.
 Gideon gave them a peaceful answer at that time.
 One wonders if the Ephraimites had forgotten that Gideon had sent messengers asking for help (Judges 7:24) and that they were the ones who captured the two princes of Midian (Judges 7:25).
 Gideon knew that it would take time for Ephraim to prepare for battle and head north to the land of Zebulun, Naphtali, Asher, and west Manasseh, where the Midianites had camped.
 The site of the enemy camp was probably close to an entire days’ march from Ephraim.